 Based in Dubai, UAE, Aramex is a global asset light provider of logistics and transportations solutions.
-Their strategic location in the Middle East serves as a logistics connection between East and West, operating in more than 600 cities across more than 65 countries and employing over 17,000 professionals.
+Their strategic location in the Middle East serves as a logistics connection between East and West, operating in more than 600 cities across more than 65 countries and employing over 16,000 professionals.
 Aramex claims to have dozens of alliances with leading international express and logistics providers as part of the Global Distribution Alliance (GDA), reaching more than 230 countries and territories worldwide.
-Aramex partnered with Amazon Web Services (AWS) in late 2020 to expand its technology footprint, increasing its agility, security and speed of innovation.
-The Middle East operator has proven that their unique asset-light business model and commitment allows the company to adapt quickly to changing market conditions, implement last-mile delivery solutions, develop new services or respond to changing customer preferences.
-In late 2020, Aramex introduced SMART, a full stack payment option developed for e-tailers.
-Aramex also rolled out a new integrated logistics execution platform called CargoWise which provides customization, automation, and real-time visibility across Aramex global cargo operations.
+Aramex partnered with Amazon Web Services (AWS) in late 2020 to expand its technology footprint, increasing its agility, security, and speed of innovation.
+The Middle East operator has proven that their unique assetlight business model and commitment allows the company to adapt quickly to changing market conditions, implement last-mile delivery solutions, develop new services, or respond to changing customer preferences.
+In 2021, Aramex opened new fulfillment centers and branches in Egypt, Iraq, Morocco and Saudi Arabia.
+Aramex has also completed the split of operations with Aramex Express and Aramex Logistics fully implemented, with benefits reflected in the growth of 22% of the freight forwarding business in 2021, exceeding pre-pandemic figures.

-Aramex posted a net profit of AED 377.6 million (\$103 million) in 2020, a decrease of 24% year-over-year while revenue was up by 9% to AED 5,510 million (\$1,500 million) recording the highest figure to date with a much higher growth than in the previous year.
-Aramex margins have been heavily impacted by the pressure on e-commerce pricing, competition and higher operating cost environment but the company remains in a strong cash flow position into 2021.
+Aramex posted a net profit of AED 226 million (\$61.5 million) in 2020, a decrease of 15% year-over-year while revenue was up by 10% to AED 6,1 billion (\$1.6 billion) recording the highest figure to date with about the same growth rate as the previous year.
+Aramex saw growth across all its products lines and this was the third consecutive year of continuous growth for all of them.
 Aramex divides its product offering into four main categories: International Express Services, Domestic Express Services, Integrated Logistics and Freight Forwarding.
 Other services include Healthcare, Information Management Solutions and Shop & Ship.
-The latter three segments accounted for 2% of Aramex revenue distribution by segment as shown in Figure 22.
-Aramex International Express Services continues to be the company's core product, with a revenue share of 47% in 2020.
-This segment grew in 2020 by 10% to AED 2,573 million (\$700 million) fueled by growth and higher volumes from US, Europe and Asia into the GCC markets.
+The latter three segments accounted for 3% of Aramex revenue distribution by segment as shown in Figure 22.
+Aramex International Express Services continues to be the company's core product, with a revenue share of 44% in 2021.
+This segment grew in 2021 by 3% to AED 2,654 million (\$722 million) fueled by growth and higher volumes from Australia, US, Europe and Asia into the GCC markets.

-In terms of the domestic express, revenue increased by 23% to AED 1,362 million (\$371 million) in 2020, up from AED 1,108 million (\$302 million) in 2019 due to an increase in domestic e-commerce across the GCC and Australia.
-E-commerce volumes in core markets increased by 74% as more consumers turned to the internet to purchase a wide range of items.
+In terms of the domestic express, revenue increased by 35% to AED 1,489 million (\$405 million) in 2021, up from AED 1,108 million (\$302 million) in 2020 due to an increase in domestic e-commerce across the GCC and Australia.
+E-commerce volumes in core markets increased by 65% as more consumers turned to the internet to purchase a wide range of items.

 Figure 22 illustrates how the various business segments have changed their revenue share over time.
 Aramex had a larger focus on its Freight Forwarding operations back in 2007 but its dependency on this division has been offset by the growth in the Domestic and International Express sectors over the last five years.
 In addition to the strong e-commerce focus, Aramex has targeted other industry opportunities in the Pharmaceutical, Oil & Gas, Aerospace and Fashion Industries.
 By investing in warehouse spaces and temperature-controlled vehicles, they are able to offer additional logistics and freight forwarding solutions in different regions.
+GeoPost and Abu Dhabi are the most recent strategic large shareholders that are well positioned to add synergies to the Express and logistics divisions of Aramex.